 What our Plant Parts lesson plan includes

 Lesson Objectives and Overview: Plants Parts teaches students about the basic elements of a plant: root, stem, leaves, flowers, fruits, and seeds.
-Students will learn to identify these different components and be able to describe their functions.
+Students will learn to identify these different components and will be able to describe their functions.
 They will discover that each one plays an important role in helping the plant survive.
 This lesson is for students in 1st grade, 2nd grade, and 3rd grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 This lesson requires construction paper in different colors, scissors, and colored pencils.
-You will especially need enough green paper for all your students.

 Options for Lesson